 - Complete an annual risk assessment

-- Ensure third parties that store, process and/or transmit card data have maintained their PCI DSS compliance and are still registered with the card schemes
+- Ensure third parties that store, process and/or transmit card data have maintained PCI DSS compliance and are registered with the card schemes

-- If you are using a third party application in your contact centre, make sure the product and particular version you are using is Payment Application Data Security Standard (PA DSS) compliant
+- If you are installing a third-party application in your contact center, simplify your compliance by ensuring the product and particular version used are Payment Application Data Security Standard (PA DSS) compliant

 - Train your staff to follow PCI DSS procedures